clinicalml/realhumaneval/coderec/README.md

 client side:

-- fix bugs in interface coding: due to suggesion in middle: fixed in theory

-- add a bunch of demo tasks
+- add loading when buttons pressed

+- fix spacing for output

+- problems with reject

+- task index

+- add model probs in api call

 - enable no copilot: change visuals based on that later